 Closest MRT: Clementi MRT – 34 mins (2.7km).

 This figure is just for completeness really, you are never going to walk that distance everyday.
+The distance from Clementi Town Center will surely play a role in your decision.
 There will be a free shuttle bus to Clementi MRT station for the first year and subsidised for the subsequent 3 years, which should definitely ease things a little.
 If rumours do turn out to be true, Maju MRT station along the Cross Island Line might just be round the corner as well.

 When the development is built, the nearest bus stop will be at Maju Camp, which can take you to most parts of Singapore.
-It’s certainly not the most convenient by public transport so I think most buyers looking at Ki Residences would be car owners as well.
+It’s certainly not the most convenient by public transport so I think most buyers looking at Ki Residences condo would be car owners as well.
+It may not seem like the most strategic location right now, but give it a few years and you’ll surely see that the development of other private condominiums, shopping malls and recreational facilities in the area will improve its connectivity.

 |Key Destinations||Distance From Condo (& Est. Peak Hour Drive Time)|